 State University of New York at Buffalo

-Dr. Renée Reynolds is an Assistant Professor of Neurosurgery at State University of New York at Buffalo.
+Dr. Renée Reynolds is an Assistant Professor of Neurosurgery at State University of New York at Buffalo and Associate Program Director of our neurosurgery residency program.
 She completed her neurosurgical training at the Duke University Medical Center and received her medical degree from SUNY Upstate Medical University.
 She also completed a one-year fellowship at Seattle Children's Hospital/University of Washington in pediatric neurosurgery.

 Dr. Reynolds’ areas of expertise are: pediatric neurosurgery, including congenital neurosurgical conditions; brain tumors; surgical management of epilepsy; craniofacial disorders; hydrocephalus; and spasticity.
 Her research interests are in the areas of immunotherapy for pediatric brain tumors and management of hydrocephalus.